-Students who participate in school-sponsored trips must travel with the group unless they have special permission to travel with a parent/guardian or another party.
-The parent/guardian must make the request in person to an administrator or the activity sponsor, whose decision is final.
+Students who participate in school-sponsored trips must travel with the group unless they have special permission from the Activities Director to travel with a parent/guardian or another party.
+The parent/guardian must make the request in person to the Activities Director, whose decision is final.
 When students are assigned to a bus for a school-sponsored trip, they may not change buses without the activity sponsor's or teacher's permission.